kevinnowland/sample-package/README.md

 and `pytest`.
 I stated that python 3.9 or higher should be use.

 I added the `pyproject.toml` to the repo.

+## make

+I added a `Makefile` for environment creation and installation.
+We add a bunch of `.PHONY` commands, the text of which will probably end up in our post generation script that cookie cutter will use once this is a template.
+The commands can also by used to run tests and such.

+Only thing that is very slightly annoying is that we cannot activate our conda environment from the a `make` command since it runs everything in subshells.

 ## Reminders to self about cookie cutter